Do I need a Grinder?

 So you just dropped a few hundred (or thousand) on your new coffee machine and you're thinking "do I also need to invest in a coffee grinder?"
 Or maybe you're happily using a plunger but you're considering whether a grinder is worth it?

-In 'Espresso 101', there are four main factors that make the espresso and one of them, macinazione, (pronounced ma-chee-naht-zee-oh-neeh,) is all about the grind.
+NZ standards of 'Espresso 101', contain four main factors that make up the espresso and one of them, macinazione, (pronounced ma-chee-naht-zee-oh-neeh,) is all about the grind.
 So if that coffee's stale, you're in trouble!

-Once coffee has been ground, the rate that it releases its aromas grows exponentially, so why would you want to miss out of all of those lovely smells?
+Once coffee has been ground, the rate that it releases its aromas grows exponentially so if those grinds are not brewed soon, much of the aromas and therefore flavour of that coffee will have been lost.

 One way you can think about coffee freshness is like vegetables: